Sleep Apnea Across a Lifetime

 My orthodontist wants to extract premolars to make room.
 Should I be worried?

 This is worth pausing on.
-Extractions create dental room, but they can leave the upper and lower jaws too small for the tongue at rest.
+Extractions create dental room, but they can leave the upper and lower jaws too small for the tongue and the soft palate.
 Many of the adults we now treat for sleep apnea had four bicuspids removed as teenagers.
-That does not mean extractions are always wrong, but if your teenager also snores, mouth breathes, or has a high-arched palate, an airway-focused evaluation is worth getting before any teeth come out.
+That does not mean extractions are always wrong, but if your teenager also snores, mouth breathes, or has a high-arched palate, an airway-focused evaluation is worth considering.
+The suggestion of tooth extraction often means that the jaws are undersized.
+Since there are ways to guide jaw growth, expansion can be a viable solution to extraction.

 Further reading: DOME360: A Workshop on Breathing Health & Craniofacial Development